katrinamariehh/moneypolitics/README.md

 Overview
 ----------------------
-I am interested in and passionate about the ways in which technology can be used for the greater social good (see [here](http://usatoday30.usatoday.com/tech/news/story/2012-07-20/pothole-app/56367586/1) for inspiration) and particularly about information that is and is not explicitly provided by the US government.
-Having used databases in the past without truly understanding them, I wanted to explore the process of building and filling a database and decided to take Campaign Finance data and information about bills and votes to see what kind of relationships exist under the surface.
-By bringing related but generally self-contained information together, I learned not only about what goes into building a database but also what goes into making the information contained in a database accessible and meaningful.
+I am interested in the ways in which information can be made more meaningful and accesible and particularly about how technology can be used for that end.
+Having used databases in the past without truly understanding them, I wanted to explore the process of building and filling a database, and then taking that database and pulling some kind of meaning out of the information.
+With a casual interest both in politics and in the way that information about the political process is dissenimated, I decided to take Campaign Finance data and information about bills and votes and put them in a database together to see what kind of relationships exist between funding and votes that are not immediately apparent but which might give a better picture of what actually takes place in the legislative process.

 I sourced my Campaign Finance data from [OpenSecrets.org](http://www.opensecrets.org/) and the information on bills and votes from [GovTrack.us](https://www.govtrack.us/).
-Knowing that the scope of what I wanted to accomplish might be out of the range of four weeks of work but that this is something I want to keep working on, I included financing data going back to 1994 and bill/vote data going back to 1999 to give myself the room to explore what might ultimatley be gleaned from having a larger base of information.
+Knowing that the scope of what I wanted to accomplish might be out of the range of four weeks of work but that this is something I want to keep working on, I included financing data going back to 1994 and bill/vote data going back to 1999 to give myself the room to explore a larger base of information.

 I wrote scripts to parse my data (written in Python to parse csv, json, xml, and yaml files) and used SQLAlchemy to fill my PostgreSQL database.
-To make the data meaningful and accesible, I built an app on top of it to allow some exploration of the information available as well as some pre-determined points of interest to display.
+To make the data meaningful and accesible, I built an app on top of it to allow exploration of some of the available information as well as some pre-determined points of interest to display.

 Technology Used
 ----------------------
-- scripts for building and seeding the database are written in Python using SQLAlchemy as asn ORM with PostgreSQL serving as the database engine
+- scripts for building and seeding the database are written in Python using SQLAlchemy as an ORM with PostgreSQL serving as the database engine
 - visualizations use the [d3js.org](d3js.org) library (JavaScript)
 - the webapp on top of the database uses Flask and Jinja for functionality and Bootstrap for design